NLnetLabs/unbound/doc/unbound.conf.rst

     .. note::
-        If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a :ref:`stub-zone:<unbound.conf.stub>` for it as detailed in the stub zone section below.
+        If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a :ref:`stub-zone<unbound.conf.stub>` for it as detailed in the stub zone section below.

 .. _unbound.conf.local-data-ptr: